Thursday, October 13, 2011

-Pie crust (2 for top and bottom) (see my recipe here)
+two pie crust for top and bottom (see my easy Kitchen Aid recipe here)

 8 large tart apples such as Mutsu or Granny smith or Arkansas Black

 1/2 stick (4 tablespoons) melted butter and slightly cooled

 1 teaspoon cinnamon

 2 teaspoons lemon juice or limoncello